quicwg/base-drafts/draft-ietf-quic-transport.md

 The connection ID field in a Server Stateless Retry packet contains a server selected value, see {{connection-id}}.

-The packet number contains the packet number from the packet that caused it to be sent.
+The packet number field echoes the packet number of the triggering client packet.
 This allows a client to verify that the server received its packet.

 After receiving a Server Stateless Retry packet, the next cryptographic handshake message MUST be sent by the client on stream 0 at an offset of 0.
 The